precision-software/TempFiles/README.md

 - A block file consists of a sequence of fixed-size blocks, followed by a final block which may be smaller.
 - A block fits into memory.
-- A block is a known point for positioning, with blocks being numbered 0 through n-1.
+- A block is a known point for positioning.
 - To append to a block file, the last block may be overwritten.
 - Various filters may change the blocksize or add headers.
 These transformations are not visible to the users of the data.
-- Can query # of blocks in a block file, but may need to read last block to determine file size.
+- Can determine file size by seeking to the end.
+  ***Note: cannot currently seek in compressed files.***

 ### Encryption
-- An encrypted file includes a fixed size header describing blocksize, initialization vector and other parameters. ***NOTE: For now, skip the header.***
+- An encrypted file may include a fixed size header describing blocksize, initialization vector and other parameters. ***NOTE: For now, skip the header.***
 - Each block includes a MAC tag to confirm the block has not been modified.
 - A block may or may not include padding. ***NOTE: for now, each block is padded.***